ARM-software/SCP-firmware/doc/framework.md

     used regardless of the memory region configuration given by *FIRMWARE_MEM_MODE*.
 - FIRMWARE_MEM0_SIZE: The size of the MEM0 region in bytes.
+- FIRMWARE_STACK_SIZE (if multithreading enabled): The size of each individual thread stack in bytes.

 If a dual-region memory configuration is used then *FIRMWARE_MEM1_BASE* and *FIRMWARE_MEM1_SIZE* must also be defined.